 ⚙️ A new production philosophy

-🌍 Global challenges as opportunities
+🌍 Global challenges as an opportunity

 🤖 Pressure to innovate and technological integration